Therapist, Supervisor, Tutor

 I am an Integrative Psychotherapist and Supervisor, and I have been a member of the BACP since 1997.
-My experience is varied, having worked for a Primary Care Trust in East London for many years.
+My experience is varied, having worked for a Primary Care Trust in the NHS in East London for many years.
 Clients were referred by their G.P.’s suffering from a variety of mental health issues.
-The organisation offered short term therapy in the main, but also provided long term therapy, private therapy, couples and group therapy.
-I was fortunate enough to work in all of these fields and have experience of working with, children through art/play therapy, young people, couples, adults, some with special needs and physical disabilities, as well as therapy groups and long term support groups
+The organisation offered short term therapy in the main, but also provided long term therapy, private therapy, couples, family and group therapy.
+I was fortunate enough to work in all of these fields and have experience of working with, children through art/play therapy, young people, couples, families, adults – some with special needs and physical disabilities, as well as therapy groups and long term support groups.

-Within Supervision, I gained my Clinical Supervision Diploma in 2003 and work Integratively with both supervision groups and individual supervisees.
-I have really enjoyed working with trainee counsellors and watching their progress and their confidence grow.
+Within Supervision, I gained my PG Clinical Supervision Diploma in 2003 and work with supervision groups and individual supervisees.
+I have really enjoyed working with trainee counsellors over the years, and watching their progress as their confidence grows.

 The other side of my work has now become more involved.
-I began teaching counselling in 2001 and have taught all levels of counselling training programmes within further education colleges.
-I now run Langley Training, an independent training centre that offers a variety of courses.
-We offer training from Level 1 Introduction courses to CPPD workshops for qualified therapists, and a Level 6 Supervision Diploma.
+I began teaching counselling in 2001 and have taught all levels of counselling training programmes within further education colleges, form Introduction to Supervision.
+In 2016 I set up Langley Training, an independent training centre that offers a variety of counsellor training.
+We offer courses from Level 1, Introduction to Level 6 Supervision Diploma, as well as CPPD workshops for qualified therapists.
 I find working with students, and all therapists in this capacity, very rewarding.

 Becoming a counsellor has been a change in direction for me.
 My first career began through work experience in a small company and after gaining a Masters Degree from Imperial College I worked in management consultancy for 20 years advising companies to help deliver behavioural change, and drive sustainability through reporting and communication.